Lavenski Smith: Federal judicial service

-He was nominated to the United States Court of Appeals for the Eighth Circuit by President George W. Bush on September 4, 2001 and was confirmed by the United States Senate on July 15, 2002 by voice vote.
-He has been Chief Judge since March 11, 2017.
+On September 4, 2001, he was nominated to the United States Court of Appeals for the Eighth Circuit by President George W. Bush.
+He was confirmed by the United States Senate on July 15, 2002 by voice vote.
+He served as chief judge from 2017 to 2024.
 In October 2022, Smith was appointed by U.S. Supreme Court Chief Justice John Roberts to serve as the newest chair of the Judicial Conference's executive committee.
 His appointment took effect on October 1, 2022.